-In order to avoid the above result, watch out for the following:
+To maintain your tax-exempt status and avoid penalties with the IRS, watch out for the following:

-1. Private Inurement– Beyond reasonable salaries, earnings of the nonprofit must go back into the company rather than inure to the benefit of members or shareholders.
+- Private Inurement– Beyond reasonable salaries, the earnings of the nonprofit must go back into the company rather than inure to the benefit of members or shareholders.
 Tight internal policies and controls will help eliminate these types of problems.
-For instance, regular audits, proper recordkeeping and the de-centralization of financial duties among staff are essential.
+For instance, regular audits, proper recordkeeping, and the de-centralization of financial duties among staff are essential.

-3. Excessive Unrelated Business Income– This type of income refers to regular income that comes from an activity of the non profit that is unrelated to its charitable purpose.
+- Excessive Unrelated Business Income– This type of income refers to regular income that comes from the activity of the nonprofit that is unrelated to its charitable purpose.
 Although a nonprofit might engage in this type of business activity and simply pay taxes on the income, too much of this might get the IRS to take a closer look at the overall tax-exempt status of the organization.

 The best way for a nonprofit to maintain its 501(c)(3) status is to follow one simple rule: stay true to the founding mission!